Buku Harian Seorang Istri: IBC give first warning

 Indonesian Broadcasting Commission (IBC) imposed an administrative sanction of written warning on 30 January 2021 because it was a scene of a man and a woman on a bed in a position overlapping each other and eye contact.

 IBC give a second warning

 Indonesian Broadcasting Commission (IBC) imposed an administrative sanction of written warning on 10 March 2021 because there is an inner monologue of a woman who is deemed unfit to be broadcast related to sexual relations outside marriage.

-Productions

-Casting

-In June 2021, Ahmad El Jalaluddin Rumi entered the show as Reza.
-In October 2021, Rangga Azof was roped in to play Fajar Juniarto.
-In the same month, Haico Van der Veken to play the role of Cornelia.
-In May 2022, Haico Van der Veken quit the show.
-In June 2022, Rey Bong to join as a cameo, Singer Rey Bong.
-In the same month, Aqeela Calista joined the cast as Amira.
+Online distribution

+The series was also distributed on vidio.com a few hours after the broadcast.